GuosaE/GuosaE/README.md

 # :wave: Hi, I'm Guosa Edebiri

-:zap: I'm a software developer with a background in mathematics and a deep interest in science and innovation.
+:zap: I'm a software developer with a background in mathematics and a deep interest in science and technology.

 :computer: I am interested in backend and frontend software development, machine learning and artificial intelligence, quantum computing, and AR/VR technologies.